S

 Simon

-Simon Phillips is a GRAMMY® Award-nominated drummer, producer and composer.
+Simon Phillips is a GRAMMY® Award-nominated drummer, producer, composer and bandleader.

 Regarded as one of the world's most renowned and respected drummers, Simon's style not only reflects his technical gift but also his distinct musical sensibility.
 Whether it is rock, fusion or jazz, Simon applies the same precision and intensity to his drumming, which is never lacking in emotion and feel.